 Where: Irene Village Mall, Cnr.
 Nellmapius & Pierre Van Reyneveld Roads

 Klitsgras Drumming hosts drumming sessions around a fire that is all about good vibes and good music.
-Try your hand at drumming or simply chill out with pizza and a beer while watching fire dancers dance to a didgeridoo and local musicians do their thing around a fire pit.
+Try your hand at drumming or simply chill out with pizza and a cold one while watching fire dancers dance to a didgeridoo and local musicians do their thing around a fire pit.

 Where: Garsfontein Road

-Camera Obscura Tours are at 11:00 and 14:00 and are hosted at Sci-Enza, the oldest interactive Science Centre in Africa.
-Groups must be four or more people at a time.
-Bookings are essential for groups of 5 – 10 people.
+Camera Obscura Tours are hosted at Sci-Enza, the oldest interactive Science Centre in Africa.
+Groups must be four or more people at a time and bookings are essential.

 Where: Roper Street